austintheriot/algorithms-and-data-structures/Directory/Heaps/Heaps.about.md

 ## About

-- A heap is, in essence, the maximally efficient implementation of a priority queue, where each element is added to the heap with an assigned priority (its number), and then retrieved again in order of its priority.
+- A heap is, in essence, the an efficient implementation of a priority queue, where each element is added to the heap with an assigned priority (its number), and then retrieved again in order of its priority.

 - A heap is a good solution for problems requiring the smallest of something or the largest of something.